Wine Buying Choices –

 What constitutes a “natural wine”?
 How do I know if this wine is organic?
-What on earth is biodynamically made wine?
-Here, a primer for wine tasting in Santa Ynez Valley wine country; a simple sampling and shopping guide for dinner parties, date nights, and your organic-everything friends or family.
+Here is a primer for Natural Wine Buying Guide -Santa Ynez Valley Wine Country.
+Read the Getaway Wine Buying Guide, a sampling and shopping guide for dinner parties, date nights, and your organic-everything friends or family.

-The Santa Ynez Valley boasts such a wide array of wine varietals, winemaking methods and wine tasting experiences, you would be hard-pressed (pun intended) to cover all of its vineyard-blanketed ground in one day.
+The Santa Ynez Valley boasts such a wide array of wine varietals, winemaking methods and wine tasting experiences.
 Good news, is that the Santa Ynez Valley’s vino variety is rivaled only by its bountiful inventory of lodging accommodations – hotels, motels and inns, B&Bs, resorts – at nearly all wine country vacation budget levels.
 A healthy roster of food and wine festivals and events, year ‘round, also provides ample opportunity for getaways to this burgeoning Central Coast of California wine destination.

 Let’s talk “natural wine”: there is no clear definition of natural wine, nor are there any legal confines which determine whether a wine can, for sure, be deemed “natural”.
 What do exist, are a number of organizations around the world which set guidelines for particular wine growing regions; associations which only allow wines made a certain way, to carry a natural wine designation.
 Loosely utilizing some of the rules set forth by these organizations, we can somewhat-safely say that natural wines at their very base level, must start with grapes which have been organically and/or biodynamically farmed.